top of page

 Misconceptions and Best Practices

 There are also some misconceptions about best practices when it comes to foraging.
-One big one is how to be sustainable and respectful of these plants and mushrooms.
-Often there are generalized rules thrown out like only take 30%, never take more than 50%, etc. I find these to be too broad and can sometimes even lead to unsustainable practices.
+One big one is being sustainable and respectful of these plants and mushrooms.
+Often, there are generalized rules thrown out, like only taking 30% or never taking more than 50%.
+I find these too broad and can sometimes lead to unsustainable practices.
 It’s best to take each situation as you find it.
-What I mean by that is that you should stop and consider how much of a thing would be sustainable to take.
+You should stop and consider how much of a thing would be sustainable to forage in each situation.
 How much should you leave?
-Are there possibly going to be other foragers coming through that might also take some?
+Are there possibly other foragers coming through that might also take some?
 Is it a native plant that might not have a large population?
 Is it important for wildlife?
-Is it a noxious weed that is damaging the ecosystem that you found it in?
-There are a lot of parts to this idea, but I think quickly considering these ideas before foraging something is important!
-Think about the ecosystem you’re in and become connected to how it functions and what you can do to make it better!
+Is it a noxious weed damaging the ecosystem you found it in?
+There are a lot of parts to this idea, but I think quickly considering these ideas before foraging something is important.
+Think about the ecosystem you’re in and become connected to how it functions and how you can improve it!

 porcini mushrooms, king boletes